jefferyshivers/shivers-space-site/README.md

 # shivers.space

-a SPA template, demo'd at (shivers.space)[http://shivers.space] and created by Jeffery Shivers
+a SPA template, created by Jeffery Shivers and demo'd at [shivers.space](http://shivers.space)

 ---